 Most diseases do not go away without appropriate treatment, and addiction is no different.
 As a matter of fact, addiction tends to worsen if it is not addressed and stopped.
 Even though it can be difficult to stage an intervention or force a person to go an alcohol or drug rehab centre, you are only making things worse by believing that the problem will go away on its own.

 Even though it can be hard to think about, many people find that they get some pleasure from taking care of their loved one.
 In a healthy relationship, feeling valued and needed is great.
 However, it can become unhealthy when you start enjoying feeling needed so much that you do not see the problems in the relationship.

 This could be a sign that you have an issue known as co-dependency, which describes putting another person’s needs before your own.
 Take some time to really think about the way that you have been acting towards your loved one and how your behaviour affects your life, and theirs.
 You have to ask yourself if you really are being loving and kind by doing things that a reasonable adult should be able to do on their own or if you are contributing to their condition.

 Recognising the signs and symptoms of enabling behaviours is an important step for both you and the addict.
 The best way that you can help them get better is to encourage them to seek professional treatment.
 If you or someone you know is struggling with addiction, past trauma, or mental health issues, we at The Dawn can help.

 The Dawn is a reputable drug and alcohol rehab in Chiang Mai, Thailand that offers highly-personalised and intensive treatment at an affordable cost.
-Contact The Dawn today or call +66 63 048 4877 to receive a no obligation assessment and learn more about our addiction treatment programmes.
+Contact The Dawn today to receive a no obligation assessment and learn more about our addiction treatment programmes.